ebinjosey/beginnerProjects/README.md

 I'm using this space to:
 - Practice and experiment with new languages.
-- Build confidence through small wins.
+- Build confidence through small projects.
 - Document my progress publicly.

 Feel free to explore, give feedback, or even fork a project to play with it yourself!